FirEc00l/EM_174A/README.md

 On Arduino IDE:
 Click on Sketch in the top menu.
 Select Include Library, so select Add .ZIP Library...
-Now choose the archive just downloaded and restart the Arduino IDE.
+Now choose the archive just downloaded and restart Arduino IDE.

 ### Usage
 You need to include EM_174A library: